sarweshwargoud/Product-Recommendation-system/README.md

 This project is licensed under the MIT License.

 ## 🔗 References & Further Reading
-A good README helps others understand your project clearly.

 GitHub

 Recommendation systems help predict user preferences and suggest relevant items.
 Wikipedia

-If you want, I can tailor this further to your actual code and algorithms used (e.g., collaborative filtering, cosine similarity, streamlit UI, dataset details) — just tell me!